dougmcintyre/lostheavy/README.md

 What follows is a learning exercise where I delve into some techs I don't normally get to use.

 Work in progress...

+Update, I've been called back to work.
+TBC.